mmistakes/minimal-mistakes/_posts/2016-09-21-gemified-theme-alpha.md

 If you're interested in testing out Minimal Mistakes as a gemified theme read on.
 There is a caveat though:

 > Support for all `assets` (not just `_sass` partials) was recently added to Jekyll core, but has yet to be rolled into GitHub Pages.
 Meaning you can't use Minimal Mistakes as a Ruby gem there just yet.
+Oh, and Windows users are out of luck for now too.

 Fine with that?
 Great.
 Let's continue.

 If you're migrating a site already using Minimal Mistakes and haven't customized any of the `_includes`, `_layouts`, or `_sass` partials this should be quick and painless.

 **Step 1:** Remove `_includes`, `_layouts`, and `_sass` folders.
-You won't need this anymore as they're bundled in the theme.
+You won't need these anymore as they're bundled in the theme.
 If you customized any of these files then leave them alone and remove any that you didn't.

 **Step 2:** Update `Gemfile`